-K-12 Student Reading Intervention Requirements per State Board Rule 6A-6.054
+K-12 Student Reading Intervention Requirements

-Pursuant to Section 1008.25, F.S., any elementary student who exhibits a substantial deficiency in reading based upon locally determined assessments, statewide assessments, or through teacher observations may be enrolled in intensive reading instruction immediately following the identification of the reading deficiency.
+Pursuant to Section 1008.25, F.S., any elementary student who exhibits a substantial deficiency in reading based upon locally determined assessments, statewide assessments, or through teacher observations may be enrolled in intensive reading instruction immediately following the Identification of the reading deficiency.

 For elementary students not participating in the statewide reading assessment, substantial deficiency in reading must be defined by the district school board in the K12 Reading Plan.
-For students required to participate in the statewide assessment, a substantial deficiency in reading is defined by scoring Level 1 or Level 2 on the Florida Standards Assessment Reading.
+For students required to participate in the statewide coordinated screening and progress monitoring assessment, a substantial deficiency in reading is defined by scoring Level 1 or Level 2 on the the Florida Assessment for Student Thinking (FAST) or below the 40% on the STAR.
+Florida-Standards Assessment Reading.
 Students who exhibit a substantial deficiency in reading must be provided with additional diagnostic assessments to determine the nature of the student's difficulty, the areas of academic need, and strategies for appropriate intervention and instruction.

-Immediate intensive intervention shall be provided daily for all students who have been identified with a reading deficiency.
+Immediate intensive intervention shall be delivered by teachers who are certified or endorsed in reading for all students who have been identified with a substantial reading deficiency.
 This intervention shall be in addition to or as an extension of the ninety-minute reading block in a smaller group size setting or one on one.
 The student shall continue to be provided with intensive reading instruction until the reading deficiency is remedied.